The Singer of Tales: Summary

 Chapter Four, The Theme, focuses on the repetitions in content that appear in ancient epic.
 Parry writes that the same theme can be expressed by many different formulas, and analyzes several examples from Serbo-Croatian poetry to demonstrate his points.

 Chapter Five, Songs and the Song, follows the intrinsic distinctions between the bard's attitude towards his own work and the tendency of modern scholars to think of the oral-formulaic poem as "a given text that undergoes change from one singing to another."
 In fact, he says, the ancient bard was more likely to think of himself as a "flexible plan of themes.".
 As a result of this, epic tends to change over time as imperfect memories bend the traditions in new ways.

 Chapter Six, Writing and Oral Tradition, describes the effect of the oral tradition on the writing of a given culture while also examining the transition of stories from an oral to a written (manuscript) tradition.
 However, he says, while the writing of a culture can affect its oral tradition, that is by no means a requirement.
 Since oral poems are so fluid in nature, any written records we have of them represent only one performance of them.
 As a result, as writing replaced oral tradition, the two could not live in symbiosis and the latter disappeared.

 The second part of the book shows the application of the theory discussed in the first half to the work of Homer in general before more carefully examining its application to the Iliad, Odyssey, and medieval epic.

 Chapter Seven, Homer, attempts to prove, using the theory developed in the first half of the book, that the poet modern-day readers refer to as Homer was an oral-formulaic composer.

 Chapters Eight and Nine, The Odyssey and The Iliad, examine both works in the context of composition by an oral poet.

-Chapter Ten, Some Notes on Medieval Epic, does the same for medieval French and English poetic epic, with a focus on similarities between Beowulf and Homeric epic, as well as other medieval epics such as The Song of Roland and a medieval Greek poem called Digenis Akritas.
+Chapter Ten, Some Notes on Medieval Epic, does the same for medieval French and English poetic epic, with a focus on similarities between Beowulf and Homeric epic, as well as other medieval epics such as the Song of Roland and a medieval Greek poem called Digenes Akritas.